See what others think

 - Teaching Python, widely considered to be the best language to learn first as well as the most popular language in real applications.

 - Consistently iterating with an open-source codebase

-This is very much a work in progress.
-While most of the groundwork is in place, there is a lot to do to make this a complete course ready for users.
+This is a never-ending project.
+There is lots of work to do to make this site bigger and better.
 All kinds of help are needed and greatly appreciated!